 Income tax on the profit and loss for the year comprises current and deferred tax.
 Income tax is recognised in the Statement of Comprehensive Income, except to the extent that it relates to items recognised directly to equity, in which case it is recognised in equity.
-Current tax is the expected tax payable on the taxable income for the year, using tax rates enacted or substantially enacted at the Statement of Financial Position date, and any adjustment to tax payable in respect of previous years.
+Current tax is the expected tax payable on the taxable income for the year, using tax rates enacted or substantially enacted as at the end of the reporting date, and any adjustment to tax payable in respect of previous years.

 Deferred tax is provided using the Statement of Financial Position liability method, providing for temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for taxation purposes.
-The amount of deferred tax provided is based on the expected manner of realisation or settlement of the carrying amount of assets and liabilities, using tax rates enacted or substantially enacted at the Statement of Financial Position date and are expected to apply when the deferred tax asset is realised or the deferred tax liability is settled.
+The amount of deferred tax provided is based on the expected manner of realisation or settlement of the carrying amount of assets and liabilities, using tax rates enacted or substantially enacted as at the end of the reporting date and are expected to apply when the deferred tax asset is realised or the deferred tax liability is settled.
 A deferred tax asset is recognised only to the extent that it is probable that future taxable profits will be available against which the asset can be utilised.
 Deferred tax assets are reduced to the extent that it is no longer probable that the related tax benefit will be realised.